YiannisKaramitros/personal-site/src/data/about.md

 - Treating every individual with genuine kindness and respect.
 - Staying curious and continuing my love of learning.
 - Continually improving.

+# A little bit about my undergraduate research

+fjdaskljjkald;jfjak;jf